0xSpaceShard/starknet-devnet/website/docs/postman.md

 :::

 Sends a mock transactions to L2, as if coming from L1, without the need for running L1.
 The deployed L2 contract address `l2_contract_address` and `entry_point_selector` must be valid, otherwise a new block will not be created.
-The `l1_transaction_hash` property is optional and, if provided, enables future `starknet_getMessagesStatus` possible with that hash value provided.
+The `l1_transaction_hash` property is optional and, if provided, enables future `starknet_getMessagesStatus` requests with that hash value provided.

 Normally `nonce` is calculated by the L1 Starknet contract and it is used in L1 and L2.
 In this case, it needs to be provided manually.